-18.1.1 Appeals arise because a Research Ethics Committee1 (REC) rejects a research proposal, adjudges a protocol deviation or violation to be sufficiently serious to merit calling a halt to the research, or requires additional protections or conditions before approving a protocol and the Principal Investigator (PI) objects to the decision of the REC and wishes to appeal.
+18.1.1 Appeals arise because a Health Research Ethics Committee1 (HREC) rejects a research proposal, adjudges a protocol deviation or violation to be sufficiently serious to merit calling a halt to the research, or requires additional protections or conditions before approving a protocol and the Principal Investigator (PI) objects to the decision of the HREC and wishes to appeal.

-An appeal must be directed to the chairperson of the relevant REC.
+NOTE: An appeal must be directed to the Chairperson of the relevant HREC.
 A researcher may not appeal directly to the Senate Research Ethics Committee (SREC).

-18.1.2 Complaints arise because of alleged REC procedural irregularities, breach of researcher confidentiality, unacceptable delays or conflict of interest.
+18.1.2 Complaints arise because of alleged HREC procedural irregularities, breach of researcher confidentiality, unacceptable delays or conflict of interest.

-Complaints should be directed, in the first instance, to the chair of the relevant REC.
-However if the researcher deems the matter extremely serious and urgent, the complaint can be submitted directly, in writing, to the chairperson of the SREC.
+NOTE: Complaints should be directed, in the first instance, to the Chairperson of the relevant HREC.
+However if the researcher deems the matter extremely serious and urgent, the complaint can be submitted directly, in writing, to the Chairperson of the SREC.